 Europe’s second-largest oil company, BP Plc., settled one of the five cases set to go to trial last September on the day the trial was to start.
 The case concerns an explosion that occurred at its Texas Refinery in 2005.

 The two sons of a 26-year-old man who killed himself about six weeks after the explosion, settled with the corporation the night before trial was to start.
 The settlement was for an undisclosed amount, both sides said.
 That leaves four claims for the first trial.

-The March 2005 blast killed 15 and injured hundreds with spinal injury.
+The March 2005 blast killed 15 and injured hundreds.

-Apparently, a doctor said BP raised its settlement offer the night before trial, and the family wanted to agree to those increased terms.
+Apparently, a New York Spinal Injury Attorney said BP raised its settlement offer the night before trial, and the family wanted to agree to those increased terms.
 “We would have liked to have taken it to verdict, but we chose security for the boys,” the family’s attorney said in an interview.
 “The amount will secure them financially for their future, although it will not replace their father.”